 Staff should never give non-prescribed drugs to a child unless there is specific permission from the parent / carers.
-Administration of the medicine will be witnessed, and counter signed by a second member of staff.
-Telephone permission then written confirmation / permission will be sort by sending home a copy of Form 3B, Parental agreement for school / setting to administer medication.
+Written confirmation / permission will be sort by sending home a copy of Form 3B, Parental agreement for school / setting to administer medication.
 This will be an exceptional situation rather than the norm.

 A child under 16 should never be given aspirin or medicines containing ibuprofen unless prescribed by a doctor.